dotRP/dotRP_Docs/prhi.md

 ### Formally Under RRI

 #### Prometheus Transport – Formally RRI, SRI, STRI, FDX, SRR

 Mainly used for the import and export of PHI products and the materials used for manufacture.
 PT Has been used for the emergency import of food, water and other survival products for the state and would happily do the same again.
 PT Is also capable of transporting stuff around the state by air if needed.
 Security can be provided by PPS if needed.

-#### Prometheus armaments – Formally Hammerhead armaments, SHIA, Daedalus Armaments, RRIA
+#### Prometheus Armaments PRAR – Formally Hammerhead Armaments, SHIA, Daedalus Armaments, RRIA

 PA Provides all legal arms within the sate of SA, Including the majority of firearms and ammunition used by the SAPD & SAERS.
 PA Manufacturers most of this out of state and imports it, however we are looking at tooling a warehouse in the city to lower the cost of importing